-When you hear the term “bath salts,” you probably think of a moisturizer you use while you’re taking a bath, right?
+When you hear the term “bath salts,” you probably think of the scented beads you use in the bath, right?
 Well, a newer drug with the same name recently emerged and swept the country.

 If you’re familiar with this drug, you know it’s also referred to as “the zombie drug” because of the effects it causes the user to experience.
 Zombie apocalypses have been depicted in television and movies, but the emergence of bath salts has created real-life horror films.
 It’s one of the deadliest street drugs in distribution, and it’s even more concerning because it’s legal.

 The most popular story related to bath salts was the infamous face-eater.
 “He is a monster, a zombie, a cannibal,” the news anchor emphatically said.
-A man in Miami who ingested bath salts went on a rampage and ate a defenseless homeless man’s face.
+A man in Miami went on a rampage and ate a defenseless homeless man’s face.
 Upon arrival, a police officer stated that it took four gunshots to get the man to stop his attack.

 While synthetic cathinones have an effect that’s similar to cocaine or meth, MDPV is much stronger and longer-lasting.
-So it activates feelings of motivation, arousal, energy, and excitement in the user that makes them come back for more.
+It activates feelings of motivation, arousal, energy, and excitement in the user that makes them come back for more.

 The first sign of addiction is a growing tolerance to a given substance.
 This tolerance indicates that the initial dose of the drug is becoming weaker.
 Your brain is getting accustomed to using the substance.
 When using a stimulant that causes the release of dopamine, it will have diminishing effects until the brain has a chance to replenish dopamine.

-The first step in the continuum of care is a medical detoxification center.
+The first step in the continuum of care is medical detoxification.
 Medical professionals will continually monitor your health 24/7 throughout your stay.
-You could be in the detox for three to seven days, depending on the severity of your addiction and other medical problems that may be present.
+You could be in detox for three to seven days, depending on the severity of your addiction and other medical problems that may be present.
 During your stay, you will become prepared for the level of care you’ll complete after detox.